-Google has confirmed that various user engagement signals will become official and crucial ranking factors in 2021, such as mobile-friendliness, load time, safe-browsing, stability of content, HTTPS and number of intrusive interstitials.
+Google has confirmed that various user engagement signals will become official and crucial ranking factors in 2021, such as mobile-friendliness, load time, safe-browsing, stability of content, HTTPS, and a number of intrusive interstitials.
 We understand that these Google updates are somewhat of a big deal and will address many ranking factors of professional SEO – that’s why Google announces these updates.

 Though we, like webmasters or SEO specialists, have already known to take into consideration these factors when optimizing the SEO profile of a client, now Google makes it official.

 Over the years, Google has added various user experience criteria as ranking factors on its search engine.
-These include mobile-friendliness and page speed.
+These include mobile friendliness and page speed.

 The new SERP ranking factors include:

 What Is Google Page Experience?

 According to Google, page experience is “a set of signals that measure how users perceive the experience of interacting with a web page beyond its information value”.
 The ranking signal will be based on Google’s Core Web Vitals – Largest Contentful Paint (LCP), First Input Delay (FID), and Cumulative Layout Shift (CLS).